Melissa Riso Flaunts Killer Legs In A Green Bikini On Instagram

 “Your body is incredible,” a fourth chimed in.

 This is not the first time in recent weeks that Melissa showcased her enviable figure in a bikini.
-Previously, it was reported by The Inquisitr that the model slayed in a pale blue bikini on Instagram.
+Recently, as was reported by The Inquisitr, the model slayed in a pale blue bikini.